justinjiajia/cloud_security/labs/lab_7_new.md

 ## Task 5: Creating an AWS Config rule that calls a Lambda function

-In this task, you configure an AWS Config Rule to invoke a pre-created Lambda Function.
+In this task, you configure an AWS Config rule to invoke a pre-created Lambda Function.
 The rule and the function will work together to ensure that monitored Amazon EC2 security groups have only the desired inbound rules.

 1. In the search box at the top left of the screen, search for *Lambda* and choose to open the console in a new browser tab.

    <img width="500" src="https://github.com/user-attachments/assets/8839b3cc-7132-414a-91f7-dc7a5577d052" />